joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6212140/2025/03/18/deni-avdija-wizards-trail-blazers-trade/

 **Sabres thoughts: Buffalo is showing fight, learning 'what it means to be a teammate'**\
-`The Sabres may not have much to play for, but Lindy Ruff still has a clear objective for the final stretch: 'Create an identity.'`\
+`The Sabres might not have much to play for, but Lindy Ruff still has a clear objective for the final stretch: 'Create an identity.'`\
 https://nytimes.com/athletic/6212089/2025/03/18/sabres-bruins-win-identity-nhl/

 **Twins notes: Royce Lewis out for Opening Day, rotation set, surgery for Matt Canterino**\